Clazex/HollowKnight.GodSeekerPlus/README.md

 - **New Save Quickstart**:
   + **Unlock Eternal Ordeal**: Auto unlock the Eternal Ordeal.
+  + **Unlock Pantheons**: Auto unlock Pantheon of Knight and the Pantheon of Hallownest when in Godseeker mode, also activates some objects in the Godhome Atrium Roof.
   + **Unlock Radiance**: Auto unlock the Radiance in Hall of Gods when in Godseeker mode.
   + **Unlock Radiant**: Auto unlock Radiant difficulty for all boss statues.